 Register a Foreign Corporation in California

 To register a foreign corporation in California, you must file a California Statement and Designation by Foreign Corporation with the California Secretary of State.
 You can submit this document by mail or in person.
-The Statement and Designation by Foreign Corporation for a foreign California corporation costs $100 to file.
+The Statement and Designation by Foreign Corporation for a foreign California corporation currently costs $0 to file (down from $100 until June 30, 2023!).
 Below, you’ll find answers to frequently asked questions about how to file the Statement and Designation by Foreign Corporation and register a foreign corporation in California.
 Or, sign up for our California Foreign Corporation service, and we’ll handle your filing instead!

 Free PDF Download